MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/revoscalepy/rx-hadoop-copy-from-local.md

 ### source

-str.
 A character string specifying file(s) in Local File System

 ### dest

-str.
 A character string specifying the destination of a copy in HDFS If *source* includes more than one file, *dest* must be a directory.